tldr-pages/tldr/pages/common/lorem.md

 > Create more or less random lorem ipsum text.

-- Print the number of words you want:
+- Print the specified number of words:

 `lorem -n {{20}}`